A sparse ADMM-based solver for linear MPC subject to terminal quadratic constraint: Sparse ADMM-based solver

-\textbf{Step \ref{alg:ADMM:step:v} of Algorithm \ref{alg:ADMM}} has a separable structure that allows the problem to be divided in two parts, one for $\vi$ and one for $\vN$.
-The update of $\vi^{k+1}$ is the solution of the following optimization problem:
+Step \ref{alg:ADMM:step:v} of Algorithm~\ref{alg:ADMM} has a separable structure that allows the problem to be divided into two parts: one for $\vi$ and one for $\vN$.
+The update of $\vi^{k+1}$ is the solution of the QP problem